European-XFEL/Karabo/doc/concepts/middle_layer_devices.rst

   to the programmer to assure proper transitions at all times.

 - the low level signal/slots interface is not exposed through the API.
-Accordingly, fine grained control of event synchronicity is not possible to implement.
+Accordingly, fine-grained control of event synchronicity is not possible to implement.

 - the pipelined processing interfaces are not exposed.
 For performance reasons the pipelined processing API is realized via